If you are looking for the best AV receivers under $500 in 2021, then you’ve come to the right place.

 A front USB port is also present for easily adding content from a USB stick.

-If you have a 4K TV and want to make full use of 4K content, then you will be fine with this device.
-There is full support for 4K/60p video as well as all the current HDR standards - HDR10, HLG and Dolby Vision.
+If you have a 4K TV and want to make full use of 4K content, you will be OK with this device.
+There is full support for 4K/60p video and all the current HDR standards - HDR10, HLG and Dolby Vision.

 You can also use this receiver to play stereo audio in another room.
 Either the same audio that is playing in the main room - or different.
 To hook this up, you will need to use two of the rear speaker connections.